hashicorp/vault/website/source/docs/platform/k8s/helm/examples.html.md

         -> If this process is automated, you may need to wait to ensure the CSR has been received and stored:
         `kubectl get csr ${CSR_NAME}`

-    3. Approve the CSR in Kubernetes
+    3. Approve the CSR in Kubernetes.

         ```bash
         kubectl certificate approve ${CSR_NAME}